 Blue – represents truth, the afterlife and solitude.
 Blue is a very popular color in rugs, both in traditional and modern settings.
 In the last few years, blue has become very popular in today’s interiors.
 This gorgeous SILK QUM rug in our showroom is a stunning example of blue in a traditional rug.

 Purple – Although used less often in older rugs, represents wisdom, peace, introspection, spirituality and associated with royalty.

 Brown – represents Mother Earth and fertility.
 This is perhaps one of the most important colors to consider in our lives today.
 Brown is earthy and a great color of choice to feel grounded in life.
 It gives us the sense of the earth below our feet.
 This beautiful PERSIAN GABBEH area rug below is a great choice for a modern space.

 Black – represents death and destruction in Persian rugs.
 For this reason, black is not common in traditional Persian rugs.
 Today, black is woven into modern rugs with a positive meaning, such as “emptiness” or “mystery“.
 The area rug below is a great example of how black is used in a very beautiful and modern way called the ROMANO SILK MODERN.

 At Ruby Rugs, we like to make it easy for you to find the right color rug for your room(s).
 You can navigate our online gallery by using the color palette on the left.
 We aim to create beautiful photos of our rugs for the website.
 However, the best way to get an accurate idea of color is to visit us in our showroom.

-If you’re not sure what colors or sizes or right for you, then contact us for a free in-home consultation.
+If you’re not sure what colors or sizes or right for you, then contact us in Berkeley for a free in-home consultation.
 There is no cost or obligation for us to bring rugs to your home.
 This is the best way to see the colors in their true form in your own spaces.
 With nothing to lose, this is the best option when shopping for rugs.